hupiat/Form-Hooks/README.md

 Validation hook to deal with React forms

-Designed to be use with a single object, allowing strong autocompletion
+Designed to be used with a single object, allowing strong autocompletion

 The validation trigger is debounced to optimize performances